Foundations of the Variational Discrete Action Theory: Integer Time Green's function Formalism

 Having developed the integer time formalism, we already have the tools necessary to evaluate the SPD-l (see Eq. \ref{subsec:Variational-Theory-and-SPD}), given that the interacting projector is confined to a subspace.
 Therefore, only a finite number of terms are required to evaluate an expectation value in this scenario, given as

 where each term can be evaluated using the integer time Wick's theorem (see Appendix \ref{appendix:wicks_theorem}).

 Given this capability of evaluating the SPD-l, we can already address many important Hamiltonians.
 For example, we can approximately solve the Anderson impurity model (AIM)\cite{Cheng2020short}.
-For $\discn=2$, the integer time formalism exactly evaluates the Gutzwiller wave function, which has long been available in the literature, but our $\discn=3$ result had never been realized, and provides an accuracy comparable to the numerically exact density matrix renormalization group results\cite{Barcza2019165130} with negligible computation cost.
+For $\discn=2$, the integer time formalism exactly evaluates the Gutzwiller wave function, which has long been available in the literature, but our $\discn=3$ result had never been realized, and provides an accuracy comparable to the numerically exact density matrix renormalization group results\cite{Barcza2019165130} with relatively negligible computation cost.
 More generally, the above evaluation of the SPD-l allows us to evaluate the multi-orbital AIM, which we will address in future work.

-We now consider pedagogical examples of the single orbital AIM with one bath site for $\discn\le2$, using all combinations of G-type and B-type with unitary and projective SPD's.
+We now consider pedagogical examples of the single orbital AIM with one bath site for $\discn\le2$, evaluating unitary and projective SPD's with G-type or B-type.
 Given that the exact solution can easily be evaluated by diagonalizing the Hamiltonian in the Fock space, this example provides a nice illustration of the evaluation of the SPD-l using the integer time Wick's theorem.